nycmeshnet/nycmesh.net/content/network-status.md

 title: "Network status"
 aliases: [/status/]
 ---
+2023-3-12

+There are planned hardware upgrades and maintenance this week.
+We will try to do this early in the morning to minimize impact.
+There may also be periods of lower bandwidth.
+Today there was a short outage while we replaced some equipment at Supernode 3.
+Sorry about that!

 2023-3-10

 Due to a hardware problem with VPN, bandwidth is very limited for some locations today.
 We are working on this!